Saint Lucia: Law and crime

-Saint Lucia is a mixed jurisdiction, meaning that it has a legal system based in part on both the civil law and English common law.
+Saint Lucia is a mixed jurisdiction, meaning that it has a legal system based in part on both civil law and English common law.
 The Civil Code of St. Lucia of 1867 was based on the Quebec Civil Code of 1866, as supplemented by English common law-style legislation.
-The British Privy Council is Saint Lucia's final court of appeal, although there are plans to switch to the Caribbean Court of Justice.
+The Judicial Committee of the Privy Council was Saint Lucia's final court of appeal until 2023, when a constitutional amendment transferred this to the Caribbean Court of Justice.

 Saint Lucia's homicide rate has hit record highs in recent years.
 There were 75 homicides in 2021, a 34.5% increase compared with 55 homicides in 2020.
 2021 saw the island record the most homicides in its history, and also its highest murder rate in its history, at 40 murders per 100,000 people.

 Foreign relations

-Saint Lucia is a member of the Caribbean Community, OECS, the Organization of American States and La Francophonie.
+Saint Lucia is a member of the Caribbean Community, Organisation of Eastern Caribbean States, the Organization of American States and Organisation internationale de la Francophonie.
 As a Commonwealth Realm, Saint Lucia has relatively friendly relations with United Kingdom and Canada.
 France is also a major ally, in part due to Saint Lucia's border with Martinique.
 The United States is the island's largest trading partner, and Saint Lucia was key to the US invasion of Grenada in 1983, and voted against condemning the invasion.
-Saint Lucia became the 152nd member of the United Nations on September 18, 1979.
+Saint Lucia became the 152nd member of the United Nations on 18 September 1979.

 Saint Lucia does not have a military although the Royal Saint Lucia Police Force has a Special Service Unit (SSU) and a Coast Guard.
 The island signed the UN Treaty on the Prohibition of Nuclear Weapons in 2018.

 Economy

 Saint Lucia is a Small Island Developing State, a designation similar to a developing country with a few substantial differences due to Saint Lucia's island nature.
 The service sector is the largest sector of the economy, accounting for 86.9% of GDP in 2020, followed by industrial and agricultural sectors at 10.9% and 2.2%, respectively.

 Saint Lucia has been able to attract foreign business and investment due to its educated workforce and improvements in roads, communications, water supply, sewerage, and port facilities.
-Like most small islands, Tourism and offshore banking are Saint Lucia's main sources of revenue.
+Like most small islands, tourism and offshore banking are Saint Lucia's main sources of revenue.
 Agriculture, specifically the banana industry, was previously the largest sector of the economy, although its importance has declined significantly.
 The island's manufacturing sector has been called the most diverse in the Eastern Caribbean, with goods such as plastic being produced on a large scale.

 Saint Lucia's currency is the Eastern Caribbean Dollar (EC$), a regional currency shared among members of the Eastern Caribbean Currency Union (ECU).
 The country's main trade partners are the US, UK, EU and other CARICOM countries.